curry1-c/VCVW-3DDet-Pillar-SALNet/README.md

 | Anchor-based | Pillar-SALNet | 69.29 | Done |
 | Center-based | CenterPoint | TBD | Running |

-**Note.**
-CenterPoint experiments are currently in progress.
-Final results will be updated upon completion.
+**Note.** CenterPoint experiments are still in progress and will be updated when final results are available.
 ---

 ## 6. Dataset

 ### Overview

-This work is built upon the **VCVW-3D** virtual construction scene dataset.
-Unlike standard LiDAR-based 3D detection benchmarks, VCVW-3D provides **depth images, camera parameters, and JSON-format 3D annotations** rather than ready-to-train point clouds.
+This work is based on the **VCVW-3D** virtual construction scene dataset.
+Unlike standard LiDAR-based 3D detection benchmarks, VCVW-3D provides **depth images, camera parameters, and JSON-format 3D annotations** instead of ready-to-train point clouds.
 In this project, we reconstruct depth-based point clouds and build an OpenPCDet-ready dataset for construction vehicle 3D detection.

 ### What This Repository Provides